diverso-lab/fm_montecarlo/README.md

 ## Installation and execution

 ### Requirements
 The implementation of this conceptual framework has relied on the Python programming language.
 By convention, all requirements are depicted in the requirements.txt file.
-Concretely, the dependencies are:
+In particular, the dependencies are:

 - [Python 3.9+](https://www.python.org/)
 - [Python-sat](https://pysathq.github.io/)